 My Neighbor's Children/No Child Hungry would like to welcome Emily Tirey to our staff as the South Florida No Child Hungry Regional Director.
 Emily will be serving in an internship through 2013 as she completes her Masters Degree in Intercultural Studies at Liberty University.

 Emily will be working with the South Florida Team to schedule and coordinate meal-packing events and will also work to further develop our social media.
 She brings her passion, energy, faith, experience and great smile to make a difference in the lives of children.

 You can reach her at email@example.com.

 Tammi Runzler has become a powerful influence for good in the country of Haiti.
 Stealing every free moment from her busy work schedule, Tammi has been pouring her life into making the lives of children and the people of Haiti better.
 Her heartfelt impact on their lives is a driving force behind the mission of My Neighbor's Children.

 Tammi Runzler shares her experiences with Collaborate Magazine.
 Read and enjoy the article here.

-Hand In Hand and My Neighbor's Children delivered 1000 bars of soap to Haiti, including the Bon Samaritan and New Life Children's Home (MNC Facilities).
+Hand In Hand and My Neighbor's Children have delivered over 65,000 bars of soap to Haiti, including the Bon Samaritan and New Life Children's Home (MNC Facilities).
 Check out this great video produced by our friends at Hand In Hand.